Talk Talk: Post break-up

-The bands Placebo, Weezer, the Divine Comedy and the Gathering covered their song "Life's What You Make It" and No Doubt scored a global hit with a cover of "It's My Life" in 2003 which reached number 20 on the UK charts.
-Lights recorded a cover of "Living in Another World" Guy Garvey of the band Elbow said: "Mark Hollis started from punk and by his own admission he had no musical ability.
-To go from only having the urge, to writing some of the most timeless, intricate and original music ever is as impressive as the moon landings for me."
+Bands such as Placebo, Weezer, the Divine Comedy, and the Gathering covered Talk Talk's song "Life's What You Make It", and No Doubt scored a global hit with a cover of "It's My Life" in 2003, which reached number 20 on the UK singles chart.
+Lights recorded a cover of "Living in Another World".

 A tribute album and anthological book, both titled Spirit of Talk Talk, were released in 2012.
-The book includes all the artwork James Marsh did for the band, and hand-written lyrics (by the band).
+The book includes all of James Marsh's artwork for the band, and hand-written lyrics by the band.
 The album includes covers by various artists, proceeds going to the conservation organisation BirdLife International.

-On Tuesday 26 November 2019, Spirit of Talk Talk organised A Celebration of Mark Hollis and Talk Talk concert at the Royal Festival Hall, London, UK.
-Founding band member Simon Brenner, who played keyboards on studio album, The Party's Over was amongst the long list of guest musicians who performed songs from all five Talk Talk studio albums and Mark Hollis' solo album.
-The evening was described as A Majestic Tribute by the London-based daily newspaper The Evening Standard.
+On 26 November 2019, the surviving band members staged a concert, A Celebration of Mark Hollis and Talk Talk, at the Royal Festival Hall, London.
+Founding band member Simon Brenner, who played keyboards on the studio album The Party's Over, was amongst the long list of guest musicians who performed songs from all five Talk Talk studio albums and Hollis' solo album.
+The evening was described as "a majestic tribute" by the Evening Standard.

 In March 2020, a documentary about Talk Talk was screened for the first time at the Copenhagen International Documentary Film Festival.
-Entitled In a Silent Way, filmed before Mark Hollis' death and without the participation of the main band members, it pays tribute to the musical journey and integrity of Talk Talk.
-In September 2021, the film won the prize for best music documentary awarded by the jury of the Musical Ecran festival in France.
+Entitled In a Silent Way, filmed before Hollis' death and without the participation of the main band members, it pays tribute to the musical journey and integrity of Talk Talk.
+In September 2021, the film won the prize for best music documentary awarded by the jury of the Musical Écran festival in France.

 Hollis and Talk Talk continue to be praised as artists who did not cave in to the pressures of corporate and commercial interests.
-Says Alan McGee, "I find the whole story of one man against the system in a bid to maintain creative control incredibly heartening."
+Creation Records co-founder Alan McGee said: "I find the whole story of one man against the system in a bid to maintain creative control incredibly heartening."